pcsatpals/Tubelight-frontend/README.md

 Contributions are welcome!

-1. Fork the repo
+1. Fork the repository
 2. Create a feature branch
-3. Commit changes
+3. Commit your changes
 4. Open a Pull Request

 ---